Fentanyl-laced marijuana use is a real and growing concern in the United States.

 Of course, the statement used in this news report to back up the latter portion of the claim were the same statements made by Hamilton County Coroner Lakshmi Sammarco that were, in fact, disowned prior to the publication of the 8 August 2017 story being published.
 We have reached out to the Yarmouth Police for more information regarding this incident, but have yet to receive a response.

-There have been no confirmed incidents in which fentanyl has ever been conclusively detected in marijuana samples.
+There have been no confirmed incidents in which fentanyl has ever been conclusively detected in marijuana samples (a combination that purportedly “smells like popcorn” when smoked).
 In an comment made to the Cincinnati Inquirer, Drug Enforcement Agency Spokesperson Melvin Patterson said he had not heard of such incidents occurring, but didn’t rule out their possibility either:

 “In regard to marijuana, I’m not familiar with that,” U.S. Drug Enforcement Administration spokesman Melvin Patterson said.
 He’d heard of no cases of fentanyl in marijuana.
 “There could be,” he said.